jsdoc/jsdoc.github.io/content/en/plugins-markdown.md

 To enable the Markdown plugin, add the string `plugins/markdown` to the `plugins` array in your [JSDoc configuration file][config-file]:

-{% example "Configuration file that enables the Markdown plugin" %}
+{% example "JSON configuration file that enables the Markdown plugin" %}

 ```json
 {